Updated: February 8th, 2018

 *According to Wild Side’s page on pilot whales, “Oceanic white-tip sharks will often associate with pods of pilot whales.
 Following the whales while they hunt, they take advantage of the whale’s sonar abilities.
 The sharks also feed on the remains resulting from the whales attacks on schooling fish – and seem to also eat the pilot whale’s protein-rich feces for sustenance during lean times.”
 See?
 Feces.

-The only disappointment I suffered that day was not seeing any sharks while I was with the whales.
+The only disappointment I suffered while snorkeling in Hawaii was not seeing any sharks while I was with the whales.
 I was told later that even though I didn’t see them, they were definitely there.
 Watching… waiting… licking their chops.
 (Do sharks have tongues?
 A question I forgot to ask on the boat.)
 Also, we were told the whale pod was a nursery pod (obvs) so while all I saw was a bunch of females and their babies, one giant male was secretly watching us… waiting… licking his chops.

-There was one other thing I was hoping to see which I did – a humuhumunukunukuāpuaʻa, Hawaii’s fun to say official state fish.
+There was one other thing I was hoping to see while snorkeling in Hawaii, which I did – a humuhumunukunukuāpuaʻa, Hawaii’s fun to say official state fish.